 Trujillo is a beautiful coastal city in northern Peru with a rich history and culture.
 Plan a trip to Northern Peru and check out some of the top things to see and do in Trujillo and its surroundings:

 - Plaza de Armas: This is the main square in Trujillo and a great place to start your visit.
-The square is surrounded by beautiful colonial-era buildings, including the Cathedral of Trujillo and the Palacio de la Merced.
+The square features the iconic Freedom Monument at its center and is surrounded by beautiful colonial-era buildings, including the Cathedral of Trujillo and several traditional mansions.

-- Chan Chan Archaeological Zone: This is the largest pre-Columbian city in South America and a UNESCO World Heritage site located about 20 kilometers west of Trujillo.
+- Chan Chan Archaeological Zone: This is the largest pre-Columbian adobe city in the world and a UNESCO World Heritage site located about 20 kilometers west of Trujillo.
 The town was built by the Chimu culture and is known for its intricate adobe structures and carvings.
+Visit the Nik An palace to see the best-preserved sections.
+Note: You will need to show your original passport at the entrance.

 - Huaca del Sol y la Luna: These are two ancient Moche pyramids outside Trujillo.
 The Huaca del Sol is the most extensive adobe construction in the Americas.
-The Huaca de la Luna is known for its intricate murals.
+The Huaca de la Luna is known for its intricate, colorful murals.
+While Huaca del Sol is closed to the public, Huaca de la Luna offers a spectacular tour.

-- The Royal Tombs of Sipan: This is an archaeological site located about 60 kilometers northwest of Trujillo, where the tombs of the Moche elite have been uncovered, it is considered one of the most important archaeological discoveries of South America, and it is a must-see for history and archaeology enthusiasts.
+- The Royal Tombs of Sipan: This world-class museum is located in Lambayeque (near Chiclayo), a few hours north of Trujillo.
+It is where the tombs of the Moche elite have been uncovered, and it is considered one of the most important archaeological discoveries in South America.
+It is a must-see for history and archaeology enthusiasts who want to see the legendary gold and silver treasures.

 - El Brujo Archaeological Complex: This site is located about 70 kilometers northwest of Trujillo and was built by the Moche culture.
 It contains several pyramids, plazas, and murals.
-It is also famous for its Lady of Cao, a Moche mummy found here, which is now part of the National Museum of Anthropology collection in Lima.
+It is also famous for its Lady of Cao, a Moche mummy found here.
+She was the first known female ruler of Peru, and her remarkably preserved remains and tattoos are on display in the onsite museum.

-- Peruvian Beaches: Trujillo is known for its beautiful beaches, like Huanchaco, the famous surfing spot, and the nearby beaches like El Estero, where you can go for a relaxing day in the sun.
+- Peruvian Beaches: Trujillo is known for its beautiful beaches, like Huanchaco, the famous surfing spot, and the nearby beaches like El Estero wetlands, to see the traditional reed boats or simply go for a relaxing day in the sun.

 - Local Peruvian Food: Trujillo is known for its seafood and ceviche, especially the famous “ceviche de conchas negras” (black shells ceviche) and other traditional dishes like “arroz con pato” (rice with duck) and “chanchito al horno” (oven-roasted pork).

 Trujillo offers a great variety of things to do and see, from ancient ruins and colonial-era architecture to beautiful beaches and delicious local cuisine.
-The city and its surroundings are rich in history and culture, and there’s plenty to explore for history, archaeology, and culture enthusiasts.
+The city and its surroundings are rich in history and culture, and there’s plenty to explore for enthusiasts of history, archaeology, and culture.

 Overall, northern Peru offers a wide variety of cultural and natural experiences, from ancient ruins and colonial-era architecture to beautiful beaches, hot springs, and waterfalls.